 Palm oil is a highly versatile raw material used in a variety of products from food to cosmetics.
-However, its production has caused significant challenges, including deforestation and human rights issues.
+However, its production has caused significant challenges, including deforestation and human rights violations.
 Therefore, it is essential for companies to ensure sustainable and responsible procurement of this raw material.

 In 2010, as part of our efforts in this area, we joined the Roundtable on Sustainable Palm Oil (RSPO), an international non-profit organization.
-In 2018, we began purchasing RSPO certificates credits equivalent to 100% of the palm oil-derived raw materials we procure.
 In 2020, we disclosed our medium- to long-term target of reaching 100% sustainable palm oil in our products by 2026.
 The relevant teams in our global and regional headquarters have been working to achieve this target ever since.
+We request all suppliers dealing in palm oil-related raw materials to join RSPO and switch to certified palm oil*1 based on the RSPO’s physical supply chain model.
+We thus work with suppliers to procure sustainable palm oil-derived raw materials

-In 2022, we replaced 36% of palm oil-derived raw materials (palm oil equivalent, weight basis) with certified palm oil*1based on the RSPO’s physical supply chain model.
-In addition, we continued working towards RSPO Supply Chain Certification at our factories.
-All of our factories*2 are now RSPO certified.
+In 2024, we held a session for explaining our procurement policy to suppliers in Japan and requested them to collaborate with us in promoting traceability of palm oil.
+In 2024, we replaced 80%*2 of palm oil-derived raw materials with certified palm oil based on the RSPO’s physical supply chain model and we purchased RSPO credits equivalent to 100% of the palm oil-derived raw materials we procure.
+In addition, we continued working toward RSPO Supply Chain Certification at our factories.
+All of our factories are now RSPO certified.

 RSPO, Jonathan Perugia